ay-lab-team/Loop-Catalog-Pipelines/README.md

 ## Pipeline Details
 For our pipeline we are using:
+1) Grabseqs (with fasterq-dump under the hood) for downloading fastqs
+2) Split fastqs with HiC-Pro split_reads.py utility script
-1) HiC-Pro for mapping
+3) Use HiC-Pro for mapping and count processing
-2) Several peak callers including: hichipper, HiChIP Peaks, etc
+4) Several peak callers including: hichipper, HiChIP Peaks, etc
-3) FitHiChip for loop calling
+5) FitHiChip for loop calling

 ### Naming Scheme for Data